tianhaoz95/time_since/NOTE.md

 InAppPurchase.instance
     .buyNonConsumable(purchaseParam: purchaseParam);
 ```

-Your task is to use https://pub.dev/packages/password_strength to indicate the password strength in sign up screen.

 Your task is to implement swiping left or right should switch between status screen and manage screen and settings screen.